Building a continuous benchmarking ecosystem in bioinformatics: Benchmarks can be formally defined

-Benchmark artifacts can be seen as a collection of data files and (perhaps diverse) source code implementations with a pipeline topology (e.g., methods are run on some input data, and method outputs act as input for metrics) that were ideally run as a workflow in some computing environment.
-Current practices in single-cell RNA-seq benchmarking show that code is frequently open, reusable and versioned; input datasets are also typically available \cite{Sonrel2023-te}.
-However, the \textit{extensibility} of benchmarking studies is generally very low, as well as the proportion of benchmarks using a formal workflow system.
-Thus, a formal system to organize components and orchestrate the crossing of datasets, methods, and metrics would largely impact the current landscape.
+Benchmarks are collections of data and source code, ideally executed as workflows within a computing environment.
+Indeed, recent studies highlight that code is frequently open, reusable and versioned, as are input datasets \cite{cao2023-jz, Sonrel2023-te}.
+However, \textit{extensibility} of benchmarking studies is generally very low, as is the proportion of benchmarks using a formal workflow system.

-In an ideal situation, running a benchmark includes executing a workflow, a process for which over 350 workflow languages, platforms or systems \cite{Wratten2021-el, Amstutz2024-qk} and one standard named Common Workflow Language (CWL) (with multiple implementations) exist \cite{Amstutz2016-vo}.
-Some workflow languages can export workflow definitions to CWL, hence helping computational FAIR guidelines: that is, bundling and processing data in association to their metadata, tracking new metadata generation, recording provenance, and being accessible \cite{Goble2020-ps}.
-Both the workflow layout and provenance can be formally defined (Figure~\ref{fig:formalization}).
+Over 350 workflow languages, platforms or systems \cite{Wratten2021-el, Amstutz2024-qk} and one standard (Common Workflow Language, CWL) exist \cite{Amstutz2016-vo}.
+Some workflow languages can export workflow definitions to CWL, hence helping computational FAIR guidelines, i.e., bundling and processing data together with their metadata, tracking new metadata generation, recording provenance, and being accessible \cite{Goble2020-ps}.
+For benchmarking, we believe both the workflow layout and provenance can be formally defined (Figure~\ref{fig:formalization}).

-Benchmarking as a process deals with tasks other than workflow definition and execution, including: collecting and keeping track of contributions from users; provisioning or being aware of homogeneous and comparable hardware; handling a reproducible and efficient software stack; managing storage and their access-control lists; rendering results dashboards and summarizing results; versioning code, workflow runs, and files; and providing extensive documentation from defining scope or contribution guidelines, to transparent logging and crediting contributions and disseminating results.
-Benchmarking systems are in charge of orchestrating both workflow execution and these benchmarking-specific tasks.
+Benchmarking as a process deals with tasks other than workflow definition and execution, including: collecting and keeping track of contributions from users; provisioning appropriate hardware; handling a reproducible and efficient software stack (the advantages of decoupling environment handling from workflow execution are further discussed in the section~`Reproducible software environments'); managing storage and access-control lists; rendering results dashboards and summarizing results; versioning code, workflow runs, and files; and providing extensive documentation from defining scope or contribution guidelines, to transparent logging and crediting contributions and disseminating results (Figure~\ref{fig:definitions}).